 - Notocactus aka ball cactus

-Once home with your cactus, you need to provide the plant with the right environment to ensure annual blooming.
+Once home with your cactus plant, you need to provide the plant with the right environment to ensure annual blooming.

 Remember desert cactus needs bright, hot sunlight during the growing season and several months in a cooler, less bright spot during the winter.